 Lean on me

 I had been on a weight-loss roller coaster for so long that I didn’t think anything could work for me.
-But my friend Michelle really helped me stick with the Program.
-When I didn’t feel like going to a meeting or I was having a bad week, she’d push me to go.
+But my friend Michelle really helped me stick with the program.
+When I didn’t feel like going to a WW Workshop or I was having a bad week, she’d push me to go.
 Now we work out together, too, and if she doesn’t want to go to the gym one day, I motivate her to get moving.
-When you fall off track, it’s amazing to have someone there to say, “Let that roll off your shoulders—you can do this.”
-I feel blessed to have a person who does that for me.
+When you fall off track, it’s amazing to have someone there to say, “Let that roll off your shoulders — you can do this.”
+I feel blessed.

 Managing emotional eating